aaronodonoghue96/welcome-to-cork/README.md

 - Some captions in pictures.html page were displaying in a different column to their image if the image was at the end of the column because the media queries used column-count to divide the grid into columns, which did not treat each div containing an image and its caption as a unit.
 This has been fixed by using flexbox to display the images (together with their captions), in rows instead of columns.

+### Unfixed Bugs:
+- No unfixed bugs were found to remain in this project after testing.

 ## Credits